quicksilver/RemoteHosts-qsplugin/README.markdown

 For more than a few machines, you should use a script to generate a `.hosts` file from DNS, LDAP, a database, or some other authoritative source if possible, rather than managing it by hand.
 You might also schedule a job to update the file on a regular basis.

-If you find yourself using "SSH to host as…" frequently, you may want to add something like this to your `~/.ssh/config`:
+If you find yourself using "SSH as…" frequently, you may want to add something like this to your `~/.ssh/config`:

     Host server.domain
       User someuser